inf112-v21/GuttaKrutt/ManualTests/power_down_test.md

 Pay attention that a requirement for the power-down method to function as intended is for the robot to be damaged (as stated in the rules).
-You can either change this requirement in line 115 in GameLogic (by changing it to `if (robot.getDamage() == 0) {`), or damage the robot by running into a laser in order to test this functionality.
+You can either change this requirement in the powerDown() function in GameLogic (by changing it to `if (robot.getDamage() == 0) {`), or damage the robot by running into a laser in order to test this functionality.